Tycoon (album)

-Tycoon (stylized in all caps) is the fourth studio album by American singer Ty Dolla Sign.
+Tycoon (stylized in all caps) is the fourth studio album by American rapper and singer Ty Dolla Sign.
 It was released on October 17, 2025, through Atlantic Records, and is his first solo album in five years since Featuring Ty Dolla Sign (2020).
-The album features guest appearances by Quavo, Juicy J, A$AP Rocky, Tommy Revenge, Kodak Black, YG, Tory Lanez, Young Thug, Lil Baby, 2 Chainz, Tyga, Lil Wayne, Rich the Kid, Destroy Lonely, Travis Scott, Leon Thomas, and Chlöe.
+The album features guest appearances by Quavo, Juicy J, ASAP Rocky, Tommy Revenge, Kodak Black, YG, Tory Lanez, Young Thug, Lil Baby, 2 Chainz, Tyga, Lil Wayne, Rich the Kid, Destroy Lonely, Travis Scott, Leon Thomas, and Chlöe.

 Tycoon was supported by the three singles "All In", "Smile Body Pretty Face" featuring Kodak Black and YG, and "Show Me Love" featuring Tory Lanez.
 Ty said of the title, "A tycoon is a boss.
 It came from a Japanese word 'tycoon,' which means 'great lord.'
 It's the same thing—great boss, the best at your craft".
+However, the album failed to debut on the US Billboard 200, only selling 7,900 album equivalent-units in its first week, marking it as Ty Dolla $ign's first failing album to ever do so, but did debut at 94 in Australia (ARIA).

 Background

 Ty Dolla Sign collaborated with Kanye West on the 2024 albums Vultures 1 and Vultures 2.
 On February 8, 2025, Ye received public condemnation and backlash for his antisemitic rants on the platform X (formerly known as Twitter), including declaring of being a Nazi, and praising Adolf Hitler.
 Ty posted to his Instagram story, "I do not condone ANY form of hate speech against ANYONE", not name-dropping Ye.
 This caused a falling out between the two, with Ye claiming the label told Ty what to say, and would "never apologize" for his comments.

 In an interview with Complex, Ty stated how he gave tracks to the Vultures project that were intended for his solo album.
 While the status of their relationship remains undetermined, Ye attended the Tycoon album listening party in Los Angeles.